 One of the best ways to protect yourself from an attack is to have access to a database backup of your site.
 If something goes wrong, you can get your site back by restoring the database from a backup and replacing the files with fresh ones.
-You can schedule automated backups and download or delete previous backups.
+You can schedule automated backups over at iThemes Security > Settings > Features > Utilities > Database Backups.

 Select what we should do with your backup file.
 You can have it emailed to you, saved locally or both.